How to Make a Polymer Clay Action Figure Prototype (Part 1)

 1. Craft wire

 This whole entire project starts out with a spool of craft wire.
 I prefer working with 20 gauge but you can go a little heavier or a little lighter.
 My recommendation is to avoid anything lighter than 18 or heavier than 22.
 A spool comes in ten to twelve yards of wire.
 Don’t worry, you won’t use an entire spool on one project.
 It should last for a while and you’ll get quite a few polymer clay action figure prototypes from it.
 The wire comes in silver or gold colors.
 I always grab the gold over the silver but it doesn’t matter in the least.
 In 98% of the projects I create, very rarely do I have any craft wire exposed.
-The only exceptions are when I make some like a bow and arrow.
+The only exceptions are when I make something like a bow and arrow.
 I leave the craft wire exposed representing the string that gets pulled back from the bow.
 I usually use a lower gauge of wire for this too.
 Usually around twelve.
 So, we have our craft wire and we’re ready to go.

 2. How long must the craft wire be?

-That depends on the project but for something like what I’m doing here I’d say a little over a years will do.
+That depends on the project but for something like what I’m doing here I’d say a little over a yard will do.
 You can always go back for more if you come up short.
 This has happened to me on a few occasions and it’s no big deal.
 Snip the wire with an appropriate tool.
 I use needle nose pliers but tin snips also work.
 Be careful with the edges of the wire.
 I always get poked and this project is no different.
 It’s a zinger and hurts but it rarely draws blood.
 Pull the wire off the spool, carefully cut it and we’re onto our next step.
 It’s easy so far, right?

 3. Making the craft wire skeleton